 The gaps are left between the rails because metal expands when it gets hot.
 This helps the railway track work properly in different temperatures.

 Why does this answer indicate the learner needs further development?
 This answer shows some correct scientific knowledge, as it recognises that metals expand when heated.
-However, it lacks detailed explanation of why the gaps are necessary in railway tracks.
+However, it lacks a detailed explanation of why the gaps are necessary in railway tracks.

-The answer is only descriptive and gives general statement about temperature rather than linking the thermal expansion to possible effects in the railway track scenario.
+The answer is only descriptive and gives a general statement about temperature rather than linking the thermal expansion to possible effects in the railway track scenario.

 SECTION 2: AO3 QUESTIONS AND DEVELOPMENT ACTIVITIES